julianoccm/easy-run/README.md

 ## Backend
-This application was developed using NestJs and the TypeORM library, with a MySQL database.
+This application was developed using NestJs and the TypeORM library, a MySQL database and Docker.
 To run the backend of the application, you need to follow these steps to configure the project:

 ### If You Don't Have a MySQL Database (Recommended)
 If you don't have a MySQL database on your computer, you'll need to install it or create a Docker instance to run the application.
 I personally recommend this step to avoid environment conflicts.
 Even if you already have MySQL, I suggest following this step.